 2. Submit a planning permit application

-For easier lodgement and faster processing, Council recommend that you submit your planning permit application online.
+For easier lodgement and faster processing, we recommend that you submit your planning permit application online using our eServices website.

 What to include with your planning permit application